Pedagogies of Inverted Teaching Models

 Teachmeets and the Scottish Learning Festival

 Teachmeets and the SLF are valuable and effective CPD.
-Nick has been a regular participant in teachmeet events and has organised a couple for Physics teachers (Teachmeet Physics, Perth, March 2009 and Teachmeet PhysTech, Dundee, May 2010).
-Some of the presentations he has given are listed below.
+I have been a regular participant in teachmeet events and have organised some of my own (Teachmeet Physics, Perth, March 2009, Teachmeet PhysTech, Dundee, May 2010, and Teachmeet ILW14, February 2014).
+Some of my presentations are listed below.

 - Online teaching resources at Teachmeet 07 at the SLF.
 Stuart Meldrum wrote it up.